Kenneth Lee

 - Selected participant of the JT-60SA International Fusion School

-Prior to EPFL, I read for a BA in Physics and MMathPhys in Mathematical and Theoretical Physics at St Hilda's College, University of Oxford.
+Prior to EPFL, I did my undergraduate in Mathematical and Theoretical Physics at Oxford.
 I was born and raised in Hong Kong.

 Publications